Jonioss/Certainty-Circuit-Java/README.md

 ## Future
 - Future updates with sequential circuits coming soon
 - MUX81, Encoder83 and more integrated circuits coming soon
-- Expansion upon waveforms; ability to test an entire circuit rather than just one gate
+- Expansion upon waveforms:
+    1) Ability to test an entire circuit rather than just one gate
+    2) Ability to test the output of an IC